 All of these people suffer from manual processes in various stages of the live event production workflow.
 Manual processes are dominated by disarray and by nature, they are extremely hard to track and prone to human error.
 Because the event world is so entrenched with manual processes, we often don’t realize there are different ways to handle things.

-There are many advantages to automating your event workflow with event scheduling software such as streamlining communication, avoiding manual errors, freeing up valuable time, and cutting costs.
+There are many advantages to automating your event workflow with crew management software such as streamlining communication, avoiding manual errors, freeing up valuable time, and cutting costs.
 Workflow automation will not only speed up your processes, but it will make them better defined, less error-prone, easier to track, and will clean up your inbox.
 On top of that, your profit margins will improve as you gain more control and more visibility into costs – prior to incurring them.

 Request a demo to see how LASSO’s event scheduling software can take your manual work fails and turn them into automated workflows.